-Some business owners think throwing up a bare-bones website or Facebook page is “good enough” when it comes to online marketing.
+Some small business owners think throwing up a bare-bones website or Facebook page is “good enough” when it comes to online marketing.

 But an effective website — one that’s easy to navigate, nice to look at, and answers your prospective customer’s questions — is a huge part of building your business and establishing trust.
 It’s your brand’s online home!